Emptages of Thanet

 Please read instructions before viewing family tree.

 Humphrey married Mary Fell, in 1675, at the Devonshire House Society of Friends, without Bishopsgate, in the City of London.
 Humphrey was a malster, from Deal, in Kent.
 His son John was the joiner and cabinetmaker featured here, and his great grandson John was the young man who was convicted of felony at the Old Bailey.
-In addition, we believe that young John had other connections, currently being explored.
+In addition, we believe that young John was the man who established the Emptages/Emtages of Barbados though, as ever, the paper trail is proving difficult to establish.

 It also seems likely that Commodore George Emptage also had connections with Humphrey or his descendants as, when Elizabeth, the widow of Thomas, George’s father, was granted probate in 1741, one of the probate bondsmen was John Emptage, of St Mary Aldermay, London, cabinet maker.
 This connection is currently being investigated.